• Skip to primary navigation

 • Pound garlic cloves and Thai chili peppers in the mortar until a paste is formed.
 (Non-mortar) Use a food chopper or finely chop the garlic and chili peppers with a knife.

 • Add lime juice, fish sauce, coconut sugar, dried shrimp, tomatoes, and green beans to the mortar and pound to release juices.
-If using a bowl, smash with large spoon.
+If using a bowl, smash with a large spoon.

 • Add the shredded papaya to the mortar, or bowl.
 Begin pounding until papaya is evenly coated with sauce and tomatoes have been slightly smashed.
 For the bowl method, use a large spoon to incorporate all the ingredients.